The Secretariat of the Council of Europe

 The Secretary General is elected by the Parliamentary Assembly of the Council of Europe (PACE) for a once renewable five-year term of office.

-In 2015, the Parliamentary Assembly of the Council of Europe (PACE) reelected her for a five year term of office.
+In 2021, the Parliamentary Assembly of the Council of Europe (PACE) elected him for a five-year term of office.